NobleSF/sample-django-app/README.md

 # sample-django-app [![Build Status](https://travis-ci.org/prince-tanapong/sample-django-app-project.svg?branch=master)](https://travis-ci.org/prince-tanapong/sample-django-app-project)
 ## CI
   1. Travis CI(Should use this on open source project)
-  2. Circle CI(Should use this on small private project, build time less than 1500 mins per month)
+  2. Circle CI(Should use this on small private project, build time are less than 1500 mins per month)

 ## Docker
 1. How to install docker